Gosh whoever wrote this. It's just sooooo funny. It's really worth sharing!

 1. Buy a live octopus and a string bag.

-2. Attempt to put the octopus into the string bag so that no arms hangout.
+2. Attempt to put the octopus into the string bag so

 Time Allowed: 5 minutes.